-- Appointed as the Chairman of the Board and the Company with effect from 1st October 2023 up to the conclusion of his term of appointment on 22nd January 2027. - # Appointed as an Independent Director of the Company with effect from 25th July 2023. - \$ Appointed as an Independent Director of the Company with effect from 26th October 2023. - Ceased to be an Independent Director and Chairman of the Board and the Company with effect from close of business hours on 30th September 2023, upon completion of his tenure as an Independent Director. - [®] Passed away on 28th September 2023.

-8 Ceased to be the Independent Directors of the Company with effect from close of business hours on 31st March 2024, upon completion of their respective tenures as the Independent Directors.
+- b. \ Appointed as an Independent Director of the Company with effect from 25th July 2023. - c. \$ Appointed as an Independent Director of the Company with effect from 26th October 2023. - d. % Ceased to be an Independent Director and Chairman of the Board and the Company with effect from close of business hours on 30th September 2023, upon completion of his tenure as an Independent Director. - e. @ Passed away on 28th September 2023. - f. & Ceased to be the Independent Directors of the Company with effect from close of business hours on 31st March 2024, upon completion of their respective tenures as the Independent Directors.